-Launched in 2010, the Tata Aria has not enjoyed a successful stint in the market, failing to pull buyers away from traditional MPVs or SUVs.
+Launched in 2010, the Tata Aria failed to pull buyers away from traditional MPVs/SUVs, therefore not enjoying a successful stint in the market.
 As a result, Tata went back to the drawing board and after a comprehensive overhaul, have come up with the Hexa.
 Showcased at the Geneva Auto Show and subsequently at the Auto Expo in February 2016, the Hexa will try to achieve what the Aria never could.
-This MPV-SUV crossover will rival the likes of the Toyota Innova Crysta (comparison here) at one end and the Mahindra XUV500 at the other.
-The XUV500 is a very popular model and taking the fight to an established player is never easy, but that’s exactly what the Hexa will be attempting.
+This MPV-SUV crossover will rival the likes of the Toyota Innova Crysta (COMPARISON HERE) at one end and the Mahindra XUV500 at the other.
+The XUV500 is a very popular model.
+Hence, taking the fight to an established player is never easy, but that’s exactly what the Hexa will be attempting.
 You can read our Tata Hexa vs Mahindra XUV500 spec sheet comparo here to find out if it is up to the task.

 Tata Hexa vs Mahindra XUV500 Price Comparison

 |Price Range||Rs 12 – 17.37 lakh||Rs 11-16 lakh|

 Tata will reveal prices of the Hexa only at the time of launch.
 Based on our estimates, pricing of the Tata Hexa will fall in the same bracket as the Mahindra XUV500.
 Prices of the Hexa could clash with that of the Tata Safari Storme.
 The Mahindra XUV500 has always been a very value for money proposition.
 Tata will be looking to avoid the mistakes they made with the pricing of the Aria in order to stay competitive.

 Tata Hexa vs Mahindra XUV500 – Exterior Design